*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Not at all embarrassing confession: I imagined spending my layover in Chicago just like Ferris, Cam, and Sloane did when they ditched school in Ferris Bueller’s Day Off.
 Minus the baseball game at Wrigley and staring down at the little ant-people from the top of the Willis Tower.

-Add to the list of things from Ferris and company I would not replicate was touring the Art Institute of Chicago, and having a staring contest with the painting: A Sunday Afternoon on the Island of La Grande Jatte by Georges Seurat.
+Add to the list of things from Ferris and company that I would not replicate is touring theย Art Institute of Chicago and having a staring contest withย the painting A Sunday Afternoon on the Island of La Grande Jatte by Georges Seurat.

 However, I did get to see the two lions, which flank the museum entrance, donning their helmets in support of the Blackhawks.
 Who, I learned after looking them up, won some sort of big championship game pretty soon after I left Chicago.
 I am so not a hockey fan, but that was cool to see.